Last Updated on

 There are two ways to get from the island of Tahiti to Moorea – a 30-minute ferry ride or an 8-minute flight; I chose the ferry.
 Partly because it is substantially cheaper (only about $12), but also because I thought the ferry ride would be scenic and fun.

-But as the ferry passes between the breakers through the Viaire pass and I get my first look at Moorea’s stunning lagoons, now I am starting to understand.
-The distance between islands may be only 12 miles but arriving at the ferry port in Moorea is like entering another world.
+But as the ferry passed between the breakers through the Viaire pass and I got my first look at Moorea’s stunning lagoon, now I understand what they meant.
+The distance between islands may only be 12 miles, but arriving at the ferry port in Moorea is like entering another world.

 Like everything else in Tahiti, rental cars are very expensive.
 The best deal I could get for the 24 hours was about $115 (which was on the lower end of what the guidebook said it would be so I took it).
 But considering what taxis cost, I figure I saved at least half that amount by not needing one.

 Turns out, all 106 rooms at this hotel are bungalows but only about half of them are of the “over-the-water” variety.
 Mine was one of three set right on the beach, half over the water and half over the beach.
 That’s close enough for me!